cyberbotics/webots-doc/reference/rangefinder.md

 metric values between `minRange` and `maxRange`.
 This is the buffer which is accessible by the `wb_range_finder_get_range_image` function.

-Range-finder cannot see semi-transparent objects.
+Range-finder see semi-transparent objects as if they were not transparent.
 An object can be semi-transparent either if its texture has an alpha channel, or if its [Material](material.md).`transparency` field is not equal to 1.

 ### Field Summary